wandb/mcp-server/README.md

 ### Code sandbox setup

-The wandb MCP server exposes a secure, isolated python code sandbox tool to the client to enable data analysis to be run on queried data.
+The wandb MCP server exposes a secure, isolated python code sandbox tool to the client to let it send code (e.g. pandas) for additional data analysis to be run on queried W&B data.

-**Option 1: Local Pyodide sandbox setup**
+**Option 1: Local Pyodide sandbox - Install Deno**

 The local Pyodide sandbox uses Deno to isolate execution from the host system.
-Just install Deno to enable this option:
+This will be used if an E2B api is not found, just install Deno to enable this option:

 ```bash
 # One-line install for macOS/Linux: